 This chunk is sent by the flow sender in order to request the current available receive buffer (in the form of a Data Acknowledgement) for a flow.
-It MUST ONLY be in a packet belonging to an established session and having packet mode 1 or 2.
+It is only allowed in a packet belonging to an established session and having packet mode 1 or 2.

-The receiver of this chunk SHOULD reply as immediately as is practical with a Data Acknowledgement.
+The receiver of this chunk SHOULD reply as immediately as is